maar34/collect.maar.world/collections/_suits/maar-sky-sounds.3.md

       <h4>Card I:</h4>
     </div>
     <div class="item__description">
       <p> In the world of Maar, the southern soundscapes are not only heard but felt, a blue that permeates the air and speaks to the soul.
-The melodies and rhythms are born from the earth and the sky, shaped by the winds and the water, and nourished by the sun's energy.
+The melodies and rhythms are born from the soil and the sky, shaped by the winds and the water, and nourished by the sun's energy.
 These soundscapes are not just a source of entertainment, but a reflection of the natural world and a reminder of our place within it.
 The preservation of these soundscapes is not just an act of cultural preservation, but a recognition of the interconnectedness of all things and the impact our actions have on the natural world.
 The jazz-influenced melodies and rhythms that emerge from these soundscapes serve as a reminder of the beauty and complexity of the natural world.
 </p>
     </div>
   </div>